gdbooks/LegacyOpenGL/Chapter8/resource_help.md

 ### IndexCheck

-A large number of our public API functions take a handle (index into the
+A large number of our public API functions take a handle (index into the ```managedTextures``` array) as an argument.
+Those functions will call this function to make sure that the index passed in is valid.

 ```cs
 private void IndexCheck(int index, string function) {